-	This medicine is for injection under the skin, into a muscle or into a vein.
-It is given by a health care professional in a clinic or hospital setting.
+This medication is injected into a vein, under the skin, or into a muscle.
+It is given by your care team in a hospital or clinic setting.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be given to children for selected conditions, precautions do apply.